christianvanr/dlsync/README.md

 This tool requires the following environment variables in order to run:
 ```
 profile=dev;    #To specifiy which parameter property file should use. (for this case There should be a file called parameter-dev.property)
-script_root=path/to/db_scripts  #This should point to the db scripts directory
+script_root=path/to/db_scripts  #This should point to the scripts root directory directory
 account=my_account  #account used for connection
 db=database  #your database
 schema=dl_sync  #your dl_sync schema.
 It will use this schema to store neccessary objects for this tool